luqmanhakimpens/nrf52sdk-newproject/README.md

 ```

 ### 2. Install GNU Arm Embedded Toolchain
+This is your arm gcc compiler.
 Download from https://github.com/gnu-mcu-eclipse/windows-build-tools/releases, install the toolchain, dont forget to select "add to path" option at the end of the installation.
 Verify the installation with cmd or powershell:
  ```
  arm-none-eabi-gcc.exe --version
  ```